telerik/xaml-docs/controls/radupload/how-to/secure-upload-file-path.md

 >tip Version `2020.1.413` is a [LIB]({%slug installation-installing-lib%}) but it is considered stable which means that we approve it for production use.

-If you don't plan to upgrade to version `2020.1.413` or later, we recommend to manually ensure that the file paths received by the upload handler are sanitized.
+If you don't plan to upgrade to version `2020.1.413` or later, we recommend to manually ensure that the file paths received by the upload handler are secured.
 The following example shows one way to do this through a [custom handler]({%slug radupload-features-upload-handler%}).

 #### __[C#] Example 1: Custom RadUploadHandler__
 {{region radupload-how-to-sanitize-upload-file-paths-0}}